OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

 Before going forward, we assume that:

 1. You have balena-CLI installed
 2. You have balena-etcher installed

-3. You have logged in balena-CLI

-4. You have logged in balena dashboard
+3. You have logged in balena dashboard